Industrial, Systems, and Manufacturing Engineering

 The teaching and research concentrations in ISME are clustered around the following six areas.

-Operations Research: modeling and analysis of complex systems in manufacturing and service systems, optimization theory and methods, multi-criteria decision making, stochastic systems.
+Operations Research: modeling and analysis of complex systems in manufacturing and service systems, optimization theory and methods, multi-criteria decision making and stochastic systems.

-Systems: management of engineering enterprises, design and analysis of complex systems, decision analysis, application of intelligent systems and simulation in manufacturing, and activity–based costing.
+Systems: management of engineering enterprises, design and analysis of complex systems, decision analysis, application of intelligent systems and simulation in manufacturing, activity–based costing and project management.

-Production and Supply Chain Analytics: design and control of manufacturing systems, facilities planning, supply chain management, scheduling, analytics applications.
+Production and Supply Chain Analytics: design and control of manufacturing systems, facilities planning, supply chain management, scheduling and analytics applications.

-Quality and Reliability: design of experiments, Total quality management, quality control, prognostics, risk management, data driven analysis, big data.
+Quality and Reliability: design of experiments, Total quality management, quality control, prognostics, risk management, data driven analysis and big data.

 Manufacturing Engineering: manufacturing processes, CAD/CAM/CIM systems, measurement/inspection, GD&T, forming, composites manufacturing, and free form surfaces manufacturing.